VoxelGamesLib/docs/docs/developer-area/how-to-write-a-feature.md

 ## Start/Stop/Tick methods

-VGL also provides you with some additonal methods you can override:  // TODO make this a list
+VGL also provides you with some additonal methods you can override:

 * void start(): called when the phase this feature is attached to starts
 * void stop(): called when the phase this feature is attached to stops
 * void tick(): called when the phase this feature is attached to ticks (20 times each second)